Quit looking at me like that.

 1 8-count bag pita bread

-Olive oil spray or mister (Dan got us a nifty one for a wedding gift)
+Olive oil spray or mister (Dan got us a nifty one

 Seasoning of your choice, I used Lawry's Seasoned Salt but feel free to experiment.